Node7Developement/node7-wagon-carcasses/README.md

 ## Capacity

-Carcass capacity is configured independently in `config.lua`.
+Carcass storage is unlimited and database-backed.
+The physical carcass is consumed when stored and recreated visibly when unloaded, preventing stale invisible entities after resource or server restarts.
 Normal item-storage slots and weight remain owned by `node7-inventory`.

 ## Butcher integration